collocations.org

 Some teachers find it difficult to keep their classes in order.

-The argument continued until the chairman called them both to order (= ordered them to obey the formal rules of the meeting).
+The argument continued until the chairman called the meeting to order (= ordered them to obey the formal rules).

 PHRASES